denshoproject/ddr-manual/source/admins/workstations/create-workstation-vm.rst

 - Right-click on the VM, select Settings, then choose "Shared Folders" in the window.
 - Click "Add shared folder" icon on right side.
-- Browse and select folder.
+- Folder Path: Browse and select folder.
 - Folder Name: "ddrshared"

   - Read-only: NO